This is a collection of books I have read, thinking strategies I like, and training materials I recommend.

 The High-Velocity Edge (Second Edition)

-Attack and solve problems when and where they occur, converting weaknesses into strengths.
+Attack Problems On-Site: Solve issues immediately when and where they occur, effectively converting weaknesses into organizational strengths.

-Disseminate knowledge gained from solving local problems throughout the company as a whole.
+Disseminate Knowledge: Share the lessons gained from solving local problems throughout the entire company to expand collective expertise.

-Create managers invested in developing everyone's capacity to continually innovate and improve
+Develop Your People: Cultivate managers who are deeply invested in developing everyone's capacity to continually innovate and improve.

 Accelerate: Building and Scaling High Performing Technology Organizations